 I recently experienced a very bad flare up that lasted over a week then regressed back to the mild pain.
 I wonder if I dreamed of those imaginary healing hands last night, those hands that soothed my fear and eased my loneliness, and I woke up temporarily healed.

 Did my cells hear my dream?
 Were my nerves and my muscles and my bones soothed by the memory of my vivid healing imagery late into the night all those years ago?
 Was my pain quieted by a healing sleeping fantasy?
 I will never know.

-I wanted to weep tears of gratitude because I was reminded that things CAN get better even when it seems they can’t.
+I was reminded that things CAN get better even when it seems they can’t.